demotuulia/test/README.md

 # Demo code

-This reposistory includes some shoetrexample code in pdf format
+This reposistory includes some short examples code in pdf format

 #php